Understand Your Audience

 2. Sustainability Is a Brand Imperative

-Gen Z is deeply eco-conscious: up to 70% prefer sustainable travel options, and nearly half worry about environmental impact when they travel.
+Gen Z is deeply eco-conscious.
 YouGov reports that many are even opting for no-fly itineraries or paying extra for carbon offsets.

 Infograph: Gen Z's eco-friendly travel choices